Iguala

 History

 General Vicente Guerrero was the first military leader to swear allegiance to the Mexican flag in Acatempan, on March 12, 1821.
-On February 24, the Plan de Iguala had been signed by Agustín de Iturbide and Vicente Guerrero, ending the long Mexican War of Independence.
+On February 24, the Plan de Iguala was signed by Agustín de Iturbide and Vicente Guerrero, ending the long Mexican War of Independence.

 Gaining independence from Spain was represented by the first national flag, known as the Flag of the Three Guarantees, which was made by José Magdaleno Ocampo.
 Thus, Iguala is called the birthplace of the Flag of Mexico.